mvwick/Scripts_Masterarbeit/README.md

 7. The new data is now saved.
 You should now run the analyse scripts to incorporate the newer data in the plots.

 ## I want to add new reference temperature data (TLogger) to the database - Currently only in Alsdorf
-Currently the logging device is not working in a stand alone mode.
-It needs to have a permanent connection to the PC, otherwise the logging stops and needs to be started manually again. **Add how to set up TLogger Lete**
+Currently the logging device needs a permanent connection to the PC, otherwise the logging stops and needs to be started manually again.
+If you want to change the settings maybe this notes are off help: [I want to set up or change settings of the Lete TLogger](#i-want-to-set-up-or-change-settings-of-the-Lete-TLogger)
 1. The Lete Logging software should be open on the measurement PC.
     * If the software is not open, then no data is logged, with the current settings.
 2. Go to the Lete data save folder and extract `kanal_1.txt` and `kanal_2.txt` from the data folder.